Closing Bell: Content

-The first hour of the program covers the last hour of trading in the US stock markets, covering the closing bells of the NYSE and NASDAQ Stock Market at 4pm ET.
+The program covers the last hour of trading in the US stock markets, covering the closing bells of the NYSE and NASDAQ Stock Market at 4pm ET.
 Bob Pisani provides live reports from the floor of the New York Stock Exchange.
 Scott Wapner provided live reports from the NASDAQ until becoming the host of CNBC Halftime Report (his role has since been filled by Bertha Coombs).

-At around 3:45p EST, the segment “Closing Bell: Market Zone” begins.
+At around 3:50p EST, the segment “Closing Bell: Market Zone” begins.
 This segment includes the latest business news and what’s moving the markets that day, plus expert analysis until the close at 4P EST. This segment is divided into sections which are shown in a lower-third which shows upcoming topics along with a text box.
 When this segment begins, a sidebar appears on the right, showing the major indexes, and stocks moving the market.
-Along with that, on the top is a countdown clock, which replaces the one which appears on the bottom where the bug normally is and starts at 3P EST, and stops when the Market Zone starts.
+Along with that, on the top is a countdown clock, which replaces the one which appears on the bottom where the bug normally is and starts at 3P EST and stops when the Market Zone starts.

 After 4pm ET, the show's name changes to Closing Bell: Overtime and this hour features analysis of the day's winners and losers, company results that are issued after the close of trade, and other business news.